 Hesston College admits those students who will benefit from the educational environment of the college and who will contribute to the shared life of the campus community.
 Applicants seeking a degree from Hesston College must be graduates of an accredited high school or its equivalent to be eligible to attend.
-Admission is granted after careful review of the candidate’s academic promise, social character and potential for success, but without regard to age, gender, race, color, national/ethnic origin, religion or physical handicap.
-Gifted applicants with exceptional records who have not completed their senior year of high school may be admitted to the college by special action of the vice president of Admissions.
+Admission is granted after careful review of the candidate’s academic promise, social character and potential for success.
+Hesston College does not discriminate based on age, gender, race/ethnicity, religion or disability.
 Applicants who have not completed high school but have taken the General Educational Development tests (G.E.D.) are considered for admission on the basis of official test scores.
 Each applicant to Hesston College shall be considered for acceptance based on the indicators below.
 Evidence of each indicator may include but not be limited to: official academic records, student information forms, personal reference forms or personal contact with the applicant.
 Absence of meeting any criterion may result in Academic Contractual Acceptance or rejection of application.

-- High school transcript indicates unweighted GPA of 2.5 or above, and college transcript(s) (if applicable) indicates GPA of 1.75 or above
+- High school transcript indicates an unweighted cumulative GPA of 2.5 or above, and college transcript(s) (if applicable) indicates a cumulative GPA of 1.75 or above.

 - Transcript analysis shows successful completion of appropriate high school curriculum or GED certificate.